Davo00/aktien-app-backend/README.md

 - We use java Springboot
 - We use an in memory database for testing purposes
 - We can upgrade to a MySQL Database at a moments notice
+- We use JWT Tokens as an authentication tool

 The plan for our Project is as follows:

 [Klassendiagram.pdf](https://github.com/Davo00/aktien-app-backend/files/6823431/Klassendiagram.pdf)

+Lessons Learned:
+- How to use git effectively
+- Automated documentation through swagger
+- Using JWT Tokens to authenticate users in a safe way
+- Using maven to manage dependencies
+- Coordination using ClickUp
+- Setting up simple web APIs for existing Java projects (making the Pagnia app publicly accessible)
+- The Pros (and Cons) of a Classdiagram
+- Saving the files in the formally correct folders and subfolders for Spring applications
+- Seperation between decleration and implementation of Methods
+- Using 3rd Party APIs to get live Stockprices

 The Idea behind the App is as follows: